Icinga/icinga2-diagnostics/README.md

 `gdb` Output is only useful for debugging problems in the Icinga 2 binary, not for configuration problems.
 For `gdb` to work you have to install `gdb` and the "degbugging symbols" for all the programs you want to have their information added. e.g. for Icinga 2 the corresponding package is `icinga2-debuginfo` on RedHat/CentOS or `icinga2-dbg` on Debian or Ubuntu.
 In addition you will need the `icinga-gdb` file containing the `gdb` commands in the directory where icinga2-diagnostics resides.

+## Icinga 2 configuration ##

+In the folder `debug-configuration` you find a sample configuration file you can place in a zone where you have problems with executing checks with Icinga.
+This will create some services that check for the presence of some script interpreters including version and include paths on the host.
+You will get extra services showing you the user and other data about this specific host.

+This is especially helpful if you have problems with finding the reason why a specific check is not able to be executed.
+A common situation is that you can run a check as `root` or `icinga` user via shell but the Icinga daemon can't.

 ## Currently supported systems ##

 The script currently works on the following operating systems: